La Familia (Beitar supporters' group): Incidents

 The group was adamantly against the signing of Nigerian Muslim Ibrahim Nadallah who lasted half a season in 2005 and discouraged Muslims from joining the team, stating "the extremists won't change".
 The 2013 transfer of two Chechen Muslims, Dzhabrail Kadiyev and Zaur Sadayev raised anger from the supporters.
 Members of La Familia set a team office on fire after the announcement.
 Fans walked out of a match in March that saw Sadayev score his first goal for Beitar.
-As of December 2020, no Arabs have ever played for Beitar unlike other top Israeli clubs, which is attributed to the group's protests.
+As of December 2020, no Arabs have ever played for Beitar, unlike other top Israeli clubs, which is attributed to the group's protests.

 During the second qualifying round of the Europa League, on 16 July 2015 at Sporting Charleroi, the game was delayed for three minutes due to the unruly behavior of the Israeli supporters when they threw flares on to the game's field and the Charleroi goalkeeper, Nicolas Penneteau, was hit by an object.
 This caused the owner, Eli Tabib, to decide to leave the club.

 In 2016, undercover police infiltrated La Familia over a one month period, resulting in 56 arrests including nine soldiers and two minors on suspicion of selling weapons and violence.

+On 12 October 2023, dozens of La Familia members attempted to enter the Sheba Medical Center in Tel HaShomer after reports emerged that a Hamas terrorist from the Gaza war had been treated there.
+Three members were arrested by police.